Sara-Ahmed/SiT/README.md

 **Notes:**
 1. assign the --dataset_location parameter to the location of the downloaded dataset
-2. Set lambda to high value when pretraining on small datasets, e.g. lambda=5
+2. Set lmbda to high value when pretraining on small datasets, e.g. lmbda=5

 If you use this code for a paper, please cite: